 During your tour in Moscow do not miss a chance to savor Russian pirog or pirozhki (smaller pirogs) in local eateries such as Mumu and Grabli or local restaurants such as Taras Bulba.

 Enthusiastic housewives might also try to cook one of these versions back at home.
+You may also try very tasty pirozhki in Sergiev Posad during our Moscow in three days tour.

 Here is the recipe of a cabbage pie